petertiedemann/MemTestHelper/DDR4 OC Guide.md

    * Most ICs need loose tRCD and/or tRP which is why I recommend 20.
    * See [this post](https://redd.it/ahs5a2) for more information on these timings.
 4. Increase the DRAM frequency until it doesn't boot into Windows any more.
 Keep in mind the expectations detailed above.
-   * If you're on Intel, a quick way of knowing if you're unstable is to examine the RTLs and IOLs.
-Each group of RTLs and IOLs correspond to a channel.
-Within each group, there are 2 values which correspond to each DIMM.
    [Asrock Timing Configurator](https://i.imgur.com/EQBl2wd.jpg)
    As I have my sticks installed in channel A slot 2 and channel B slot 2, I need to look at D1 within each group of RTLs and IOLs.
    RTLs should be no more than 2 apart and IOLs should be no more than 1 apart.